 About the Author

-BOB BRISCOE describes how to ease Internet congestion by remaking the way we share bandwidth in ”A Fairer, Faster Internet” [p.
-42].
+BOB BRISCOE describes how to ease Internet congestion by remaking the way we share bandwidth.
 He says the problem isn’t bandwidth hogs but the Internet’s sharing protocol itself.
 Briscoe is chief researcher at BT’s Networks Research Centre, in England.
 He is working with the Trilogy Project to fix the Internet’s architecture.

 To Probe Further